Medical Policy and Coding Updates

 Effective September 20, 2025

-Effective for dates of service on and after September 20, 2025, the following updates will apply to the Carelon MBM, Inc. Clinical Appropriateness Guidelines for Genetic Testing.
+Effective for dates of service on and after September 20, 2025, the following updates will apply to the Carelon Medical Benefits Management, Inc. Clinical Appropriateness Guidelines for Genetic Testing.
 As part of the Carelon guideline annual review process, these updates are focused on advancing efforts to drive clinically appropriate, safe, and affordable health care services.

 Updates by section